cdpxe/WendzelNNTPd/docs/docs/upgrade.md

 database file!).

-Now start WendzelNNTPd via `sudo wendzelnntpd` and try to connect with a NNTP client to your WendzelNNTPd and then try reading posts, sending new posts and replying to these posts.
+Now start WendzelNNTPd via `sudo wendzelnntpd` and try to connect with an NNTP client to your WendzelNNTPd server and then try reading posts, sending new posts and replying to these posts.

 If this works, you can now run v2.x on 32bit and 64bit Linux :)
-Congrats, you made it and chances are you are the second user who did that.
-Let me know via e-mail if it worked for you.
+Congrats, you made it and chances are that you are the second non-developer user who did that! :-) Let me know via e-mail if it worked for you.